10 Early Stopping

 (Siegmund 1985, sec.
 2.1)

 This test was first derived by Wald in the 1940s, and allows us to conduct the test after every observation.
 Each time, we either reject, fail to reject, or proceed to collect the next sample.
-The trick is determining the appropriate rejection region by setting \(A\) and \(B\), although these can be directly calculated for some cases.
+The trick is determining the appropriate rejection region by setting \(A\) and \(B\); this involves some involved math, but can be directly calculated for some cases (Siegmund 1985, sec.
+2.2).
 You can imagine conducting a more complicated version of this where the observations come from a designed experiment.

 This test has some nice properties.
 Consider \(\E_A[N]\), the expected final sample size under the alternative hypothesis, and \(\E_0[N]\), the expected final sample size under the null.
 One can show that this test minimizes these sample sizes among all other sequential tests with the same size and power, although “a complete proof is circuitous and difficult” (Siegmund 1985, 9).